Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/3-SparkMigration.md

 **NOTE:**

 In the live system, the HDInsight Spark cluster will retrieve the data from the Hive database using the resources of the HDInsight LLAP cluster.
 To conserve resources and reduce costs, you'll use the Hive engine provided with the Spark cluster.
-However, you'll reuse the storage and metadata database previously created for the LLAP cluster in the previous exercise, so the **flightinfo** table should still be available.

 ---

+### Create the virtual infrastructure

+---

+**NOTE:**

+Only perform the tasks in this section if you haven't performed the Kakfa Migration or Hive Migration exercises, otherwise skip to the task [Create the SQL database](#Create-the-SQL-database).

+---

+1. Perform the steps in the document [Create the virtual network](../../CommonTasks/CreateVirtualNetwork.md)

+1. Perform the steps in the document [Create the storage account](../../CommonTasks/CreateStorageAccount.md)

+1. Perform the steps in the document [Create the user assigned managed identity](../../CommonTasks/CreateUserManagedIdentity.md)

+### Create and populate the SQL database for Hive

+---

+**NOTE:**

+Only perform the tasks in this section if you haven't performed Hive Migration exercise, otherwise skip to the task [Create the Spark cluster](#Create-the-Spark-cluster).

+---

+1. Perform the steps in the document [Create the SQL database](../../CommonTasks/CreateSQLDatabase.md)

+1. Perform the steps in the document [Populate the SQL database](../../CommonTasks/PopulateSQLDatabase.md)

 ### Create the Spark cluster